t0mpr1c3/catrpilr/README.md

 *X.* direction of next move: 1=left, -1=right
 *Y.* direction of next move: 1=up, -1=down

 Plus, as a side effect of storing the caterpillar segment locations in memory addresses starting at &404, the program stomps all over whatever values might have been in the integer variables *A%* through *U%*.
 (In an earlier version of the code, *x* took the value of &400 rather than &404.
 I discovered that trashing *@%* caused unpredictable changes in number formatting when printing the score.)
 Counting these 21 variables in addition to the 27 listed above, the 10 lines of code arguably employ 48 different variables, equivalent to a new variable every 17 or so characters.
+Coincidentally, there are 17 different genera of caterpillars native to the state of Pennsylvania where I live.

 ### Cheats